Tom Servo: Overview

 Furthermore, he's easily rattled by sarcastic remarks made from Crow, such as the time when he made fun of his infatuation with a boy's pet turtle Tibby in the episode 'Gamera'.

-He does have a good understanding and intellect in spite of his sensitivity and frustration, and has revealed in the episode 'The Gunslinger' that he's able to teleport at will, even though he only demonstrates this on rare other occasions.
+He does have a good understanding and intellect in spite of his sensitivity and frustration, and revealed in the episode "The Gunslinger" that he's able to teleport at will, even though he only demonstrates this on rare other occasions.

-In Season 11 Tom seemed to has received many upgrades.
-Including the ability to fly or hover as seen many times.
-Also he seems to have working hands and arms now as he's shown being able to wield a baseball bat.
-The original Servo (presumably) is apparently destroyed in Episode 1101 Reptilicus, but a clone identical to the original Servo in every way remains behind, taking his place.
+In Season 11 Tom received many upgrades, including the ability to fly or hover as seen many times.
+Also he seems to have working hands and arms now as he is shown being able to wield a baseball bat.
+The original Servo is apparently destroyed in Episode 1101 Reptilicus, but a clone identical to the original Servo in every way remains behind, taking his place.
 In Season 13, where the Satellite of Love set is green screen, Servo's head is permanently clouded to avoid chroma-key problems.